Guerrero and Gurriel lead Jays past Nationals, 5-1 | Sports-Games

 Vladimir Guerrero Jr. and Lourdes Gurriel Jr. hit solo home runs, Tanner Roark pitched five efficient innings and the visiting Toronto Blue Jays defeated the Washington Nationals 5-1 on Tuesday night.
 The Blue Jays have smashed six solo home runs in winning the first two games of the four-game series.

-Roark (1-0), who pitched for the National from 2013-18, allowed one run, three hits and no walks while striking out five in his return to Nationals Park.
+Roark (1-0), who pitched for the Nationals from 2013-18, allowed one run, three hits and no walks while striking out five in his return to Nationals Park.
 The Nationals had one hit and one walk after the third inning.
-Washington starter Austin Voth (0-1) allowed three runs (two earned) on four hits, He had no walks and two strikeouts.
+Washington starter Austin Voth (0-1) allowed three runs (two earned) on four hits.
+He had no walks and two strikeouts.

 Guerrero led off the second with a homer to left center off the webbing of the glove of center fielder Victor Robles, who collided with left fielder Emilio Bonifacio The Nationals tied the game in the third on a two-out double by Trea Turner and a single by Adam Eaton.